Quick question, what is love to you?

 I have to suggest a beautiful book to you that highlights the way Jesus was in His time here on earth, and how His life impacted so many in that day but also people today.
 Bob Goff’s book Love Does talks about love in action and making yourself available for people, just like Jesus did.

 May we love in such a way that people see Jesus.
-In each and every relationship we have with people, stranger or not, may we have hearts to take action in showing love for others.
+In each and every relationship we have with people, strangers or not, may we have hearts to take action in showing love for others.

 What was the result of people being loved by Jesus?
-They became new in their mindsets, and became free and excited about life.
+They became new in their mindsets and became free and excited about life.
 They wanted to be like Him, next to Him and share about Him.
 It was a contagious love that only He could have set a template for.

 How can we be more like Jesus to our family, our friends, strangers?